frontend/toolbox/assets/components/doc/tasks.md

 ## Icons

-It takes all the svg in the icon directory and build it into an iconfont and a related stylesheet.
+This takes all the SVGs in the `assets/icons/` directory and builds them into an iconfont with its corresponding stylesheet.

 ````bash
 $ gulp icons